oripress/CCC/README.md

 CCC can be thought of as ImageNet-C, specifically built to evaluate continuously adapting models.
 Each image in CCC is noised using 2 noises.
-Using 2 noises, we can keep the baseline accuracy of the dataset constant, while enabling smooth transitions between noises.
+Using 2 noises, we can keep the baseline accuracy of the dataset constant, while enabling smooth transitions between pairs of noises.

 ![](.github/static/ccc.gif)